moldovanvictor/movieRecommendations/README.md

 ## Usage

-1. Ensure you have the required data files in the `data` directory:
+1. Download the dataset from https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/ , create a new directory named `data` and add the following files to it:
     - `movies_metadata.csv`
     - `ratings.csv`